Lucy Calkins: Criticism

-Calkins’ methods for reading instruction, derived from the context and cue theories of Marie Clay, have been criticized as contradicting the science of reading and hindering millions of American students from learning to read.

-In October 2022, American Public Media debuted a podcast called Sold a Story, discussing the negative impacts of Calkins’ work on the teaching of reading in American public schools, as well as numerous studies that contradicted Clay's theory.
+In October 2022, American Public Media debuted a podcast called Sold a Story, attacking Calkins’ work and the teaching of reading in American public schools.
+In 2024, The Atlantic covered the criticism of Calkins and reported on how she had become scapegoated for reading score declines.

-In 2024, a class action lawsuit was filed in the United States District Court for the District of Massachusetts, alleging that “deceptive” and “defective” products from publisher Heinemann and three authors, including Calkins, Irene Fountas, and Gay Su Pinnell, made it harder for children to learn to read.
+In 2024, a lawsuit was filed in the United States District Court for the District of Massachusetts, alleging that “deceptive” and “defective” products from publisher Heinemann and three authors, including Calkins, Irene Fountas, and Gay Su Pinnell, made it harder for children to learn to read.

 In 2025, the court dismissed the case, claiming it was not adequately equipped to assess the quality of evidence used to support Balanced Literacy.